 With respect to the MSST options, within an alternative, Option a would set the highest MSST value and Option c the lowest MSST value for Alternatives 2-4.
-Thus the likelihood of the stock being reduced from overfishing to an overfished condition and in need of a rebuilding plan is greater than Options b and c (Table 2.2.1).
-Option b is intermediate to Options a and c.
-In order, Option a would have the greatest chance of adversely affecting the administrative environment through additional management measures, followed by Option b, and then Option c.
+Thus the likelihood of the stock being reduced from overfishing to an overfished condition and in need of a rebuilding plan is greater than Preferred Option b or Option c (Table 2.2.1).
+Preferred Option b is intermediate to Options a and c.
+In order, Option a would have the greatest chance of adversely affecting the administrative environment through additional management measures, followed by Preferred Option b, and then Option c.